MeghanaDarla99/life-expectancy-global-insights/README.md

 #  Health and Development Indicators: Global Insights

-This is an academic project completed as part of the *INFO-I 501: Introduction to Informatics* course in the **MS in Health Informatics** program at Indiana University Indianapolis, during the Fall 2023 semester (Aug-Dec 2023).
+This is an academic project completed as part of the "INFO-I 501: Introduction to Informatics" course in the MS in Health Informatics program at Indiana University Indianapolis, during the Fall 2023 semester.
 The project explores global disparities in life expectancy using a dataset from Kaggle.
 Through data cleaning, visualization, and predictive modeling, we identified the strongest social and economic factors influencing health outcomes across countries.

 ---

 ##  Dataset